 Seeing that, it’s fair to ask, were there any alabaster buildings at fair?
 Well, no. This is an old-fashioned poem.
 Poetry had strictly defined meters before Modernism blew up all the rules.
 Bates wrote in Common Meter Double.
 In CMD, the lines alternate between eight and six syllables.

 So, the third line of each stanza has to have eight syllables.
 “Thine white cities gleam” would be too short.
 Bates could have chosen to be more technically accurate.
 “Thine plaster-like staff cities gleam” fits the structure and hits the nail on the head.
 But, well, that’s not very pretty, patriotic, or poetic.
 So even if that astounding World’s Fair didn’t actually have any alabaster buildings, we’ll have to give her a pass.
 Artistic license wins this round.

-This old-fashioned poetic embellishment of the spectacular White City may not be sung aloud very often, but its presence is telling.
+This old-fashioned poetic embellishment of the spectacular White City is not sung very often, but its presence reveals a lot.
 Chicago in 1893, like most cities of its day, was a rough and tumble place.
 Most Americans in 2017 would find it shockingly dirty, violent, and poor.

-Yet the White City was designed specifically to be an idealized utopian vision of the American city.
+Yet Burnham designed the White City specifically to be an idealized utopian vision of the American city.
 This alabaster city was a fake, of course.
 But it served as a model for what a country filled with patriotic zeal and boundless confidence could accomplish.
 In that, the White City was both a reflection and inspiration for the country itself.

 Want to Learn More?

 As we mentioned at the top, we discovered these connections while doing research for the 1893 World’s Fair Tour with Bars.
 We talk about the history of this song.
 From there, we visit fabulous Gilded Age buildings, enjoy some drinks, and you can learn all the other unexpected connections and surprises we uncovered.